CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ### Photorealistic Rendering by Tracing Rays

 In real life, rays come from light source, bounce between object surfaces before entering our eyes.
 Each bounce off an object surface carries information of that surface.
 In ray-tracing rendering, we can start from the eye (image plane), trace backwards through each pixel to the world and eventually to the light source.
-Such ray-tracing is repeat thousands of times and color information is averaged to give photorealistic effects.
+Such ray-tracing is repeated thousands of times and color information is averaged to give photorealistic effects.

 <p align="center">
 <img src="scenes/cornell.2021-10-04_00-14-05z.1925samp.png"